No-Bake Cheesecake

 Total Time 8 hours 30 minutes

-No-Bake Cheesecake is an easy light, fluffy cheesecake made with cream cheese, heavy cream, sugar, vanilla extract, and lemon juice.
-No Jello and no baking!
+No-Bake Cheesecake is an easy, light, fluffy cheesecake made with simple ingredients.
+No Jello and no baking required with this version!

-Rich and creamy New York Cheesecake is a classic Dessert for special occasions, but takes a bit of patience to get perfect.
+Rich and creamy New York Cheesecake and Sour Cream Topped Cheesecake are classic Cheesecake Recipes for special occasions, but takes a bit of patience to get perfect.
 This no-bake recipe is creamy perfection with half the work!

 This sweet and simple-to-make cheesecake recipe cuts out all the hassle of baked cheesecake without losing any of the creamy texture and delicious flavor.
 You don’t need a water bath and you don’t need to turn on your oven because even the Graham Cracker Crust is no-bake.
 This may be the easiest cheesecake recipe you will ever make!